-After just two years, the young rider moved into BMX and by 1990 Filip took part in the European Championship in Switzerland, where he reached the semi-finals.
-In the same year, he took part in the World Championships in France, making it through to the quarter-finals.
-In 1991, Filip earned acclaim in his discipline when he became champion of Czechoslovakia and Slovakia.
+After two years Filip moved into BMX and, by 1990, he took part in the European Championship in Switzerland, where he reached the semi-finals.
+In that same year, he took part in the World Championships in France, making it through to the quarter finals.
+In 1991, the Slovakian earned acclaim in his discipline when he became champion of Czechoslovakia and Slovakia.